 - when the electrical drive system has been manipulated

 - · riding with a damaged or incomplete pedelec

 - riding over steps

 - riding through deep water

-- · charging with an incorrect charger
+- charging with an incorrect charger

 - · lending the pedelec to untrained riders

-- · carrying other people
+- carrying other people

-- · riding with excessive baggage
+- riding with excessive baggage

 - riding with no hands

-- · riding on ice and snow
+- riding on ice and snow

-- · improper servicing
+- improper servicing

 - improper repair

 - tough areas of use, such as professional competitions

 - stunt riding or acrobatics.

-City and trekking bicycles Child's bicycles/ bicycles for young adults Mountain bikes Racing bicycle Cargo bike Folding bicycle 40 XS S City and trekking bicycles are not sports bicycles.
-If used for sports, the rider can expect reduced riding stability and diminished comfort.
+City and trekking bicycles Child's bicycles/ bicycles for young adults Mountain bikes Racing bicycle Cargo bike Folding bicycle K S STO.
+A A City and trekking bicy- cles are not sports bicycles.
+If used for sports, the rider can expect reduced riding stability and dimin- ished comfort.
 Cycles for children and young adults are not toys.
-Mountain bikes must be retrofitted with lighting, a bell and other fittings as specified by national laws and regulations before they are used on public roads.
-Racing bikes must be retrofitted with lights, a bell and other fittings as specified by national laws and regula- tions before they are used on public roads.
-Cargo bikes are not a touring or sports bicycle.
+Mountain bikes must be retrofitted with lighting, a bell and other fittings as specified by national laws and regulations before they are used on public roads. be retrofitted with lights, a bell and other fittings as specified by national Cargo bikes are not a touring or sports bicycle.
 A folding bicycle is not a touring or sports bicycle.